atqnp/atiqnp.github.io/_posts/2021-05-27-logica-with-lego.md

 WHERE year = 2019
 ```

 In Logica, we can define the filtering during the predicate naming and extraction.
-There are two ways to do this (that I know of currently :D).
+There are two ways to do this (that I know of currently 😃).
 The first way is:

 ```python
 %%logica Sets